yoe/SReview/docs/components.md

 ## Scheduler

-Theoretically speaking, SReview does not require a distributed resource maanger (DRM), but using it without one has not been tested at all.
+Theoretically speaking, SReview does not require a distributed resource manager (DRM), but using it without one has not been tested at all.
 It may magically work, but it is quite likely that it does not work.

 To use SReview, the use of a DRM is therefore strongly recommended.
 For